top of page

 The Jazz Urbane Cafe Collection is our first retail offering and features a curated “starter kit” of sorts that gives you a taste of what is to come and let’s you bring Jazz Urbane home.

-Not only is the collection something you have to have, but it is the perfect gift for the foodie, oenophile or music lover in your life.
+The Jazz Urbane Cafe collection offers the perfect gift for the foodie, oenophile or music lover in your life.

 More than that, purchasing the collection is a great way to support Black-owned business in Boston and to invest in an up-and-coming cultural and economic anchor in Roxbury’s Nubian Square.